 - 2.3 Through the devolution of funds, the Combined Authority aims to continuously improve the impact of the investment of funding.
 This includes focussing the funds on disadvantaged areas and individuals most in need of support, i.e., with low or no qualifications, unemployed, on low wages.
 The aim is to make incremental improvements to the impact that the fund has on West Yorkshire residents and the economy. - 2.4 The West Yorkshire devolved AEB programme supported 46,000 learners (43,000 individual residents) during the academic year.
-This is an increase in the number of individual residents engaged of 7% on the previous year. - 2.5 The number of providers delivering AEB in West Yorkshire was reduced from 260 to 38 allowing for a closer and more strategic relationship. - 2.6 West Yorkshire's learner profile was more diverse than nationally 52% of learners were from a non-white ethnic minority in West Yorkshire compared with 34% nationally for the same period. - 2.7 West Yorkshire's learner profile was also more diverse compared with the previous year: the proportion of non-white ethnic minority learners increased from 43% to 52%.
-The proportion of learners with a learning difficulty / disability /health problem also increased slightly from 16% to 17%. - 2.8 There was a stronger focus on digital skills the number of enrolments on digital courses grew by 79% in 2021/22 compared with the previous academic year, to almost 4,000. - 2.9 There was a strong focus on disadvantage: - 6,600 enrolments funded through AEB (12% of the total) were for people on a low wage - the proportion of learners who were out of work increased from 59% to 64% - The proportion of learners from the most acutely deprived neighbourhoods increased from 37% to 41%. - 2.10 There was an increased targeting of people with no qualifications or existing skills and qualifications at the lowest level and also focus on promoting progression: - Enrolments on basic skills courses increased by 33% year on year with a 57% increase for ESOL enrolments
+This is an increase in the number of individual residents engaged of 7% on the previous year. - 2.5 The number of providers delivering AEB in West Yorkshire was reduced from 259 to 38 allowing for a closer and more strategic relationship. - 2.6 Several changes to the funding rules were made, alongside targeted commissioning this has prioritised and targeted funding on the most disadvantaged residents and sector priorities. - 2.7 West Yorkshire's learner profile was more diverse than nationally 52% of learners were from a non-white ethnic minority in West Yorkshire compared with 36% nationally for the same period. - 2.8 West Yorkshire's learner profile was also more diverse compared with the previous year: the proportion of non-white ethnic minority learners increased from 42% to 52%.
+The proportion of learners with a learning difficulty / disability /health problem also increased slightly from 16% to 17%. - 2.9 There was a stronger focus on digital skills the number of enrolments on digital courses grew by 60% in 2021/22 compared with the previous academic year, to over 4,000. - 2.10 There was a strong focus on disadvantage: - 6,600 enrolments funded through AEB (12% of the total) were for people on a low wage - the proportion of learners who were out of work increased from 58% to 63% - The proportion of learners from the most acutely deprived neighbourhoods increased from 37% to 41%. - 2.11 There was an increased targeting of people with no qualifications or existing skills and qualifications at the lowest level and also focus on promoting progression: - Enrolments on basic skills courses increased by 34% year on year with a 60% increase for ESOL enrolments

-- The proportion of learners with no qualifications or qualified at Entry level only increased from 47% to 55% - For 44% of learners their course offered progression i.e. they undertook a course with a level higher than their prior attainment. - 11% of Community Learning learners progressed to an Adult Skills course during the academic year. - 2.11 A success rate of 86% was achieved for formal Adult Skills courses. - 2.12 Destination data is not as plentiful as participation data, however the available information show positive progression: - 1,662 learners who were unemployed at the start of learning had a destination of paid employment - 3,577 unemployed learners had a destination of part-time FE - 264 inactive learners had a paid employment destination whilst 1,867 had an education destination - 2.13 A full End of Year report and reflection on the impact of the first year of devolution will be published in the Spring.
-A workshop will be held for Committee members to present the data and facilitate challenge. - 2.14 As part of the analysis of year 1, a provider survey was undertaken.
-Responses were overall positive about the changes and initial impact seen through devolution, albeit noting that we are at an early stage of the journey.
-Helpful feedback was provided on ways in which management of AEB could be improved.
-Details of the feedback can be found in Appendix 1.
+- The proportion of learners with no qualifications or qualified at Entry level only increased from 47% to 54% - For 43% of learners their course offered progression i.e. they undertook a course with a level higher than their prior attainment. - 11% of Community Learning learners progressed to an Adult Skills course during the academic year. - 2.12 A full End of Year report and reflection on the impact of the first year of devolution will be published in the Spring.